LeakyAbstractions/result/docs/index.md

 }
 ```

-If you are building a library that will use _Result_ type in its public API, you should use instead:
+If you are building a library that will use <tt>Result</tt> type in its public API, you should use instead:

 ```gradle
 dependencies {